Simplified SMB Multichannel and Multi-NIC Cluster Networks

 Throughput and Fault Tolerance

-Windows Server 2016 automatically detects NIC capabilities and will attempt to use each NIC in the fastest possible configuration.
+Windows Server 2019 and Windows Server 2016 automatically detect NIC capabilities and will attempt to use each NIC in the fastest possible configuration.
 NICs that are teamed, NICs using RSS, and NICs with RDMA capability can all be used.
 The table below summarizes the trade-offs when using these technologies.
 Maximum throughput is achieved when using multiple RDMA capable NICs.
 For more information, see The basics of SMB Mutlichannel.

 Figure 5: Throughput and fault tolerance for various NIC conifigurations